stdapproach/sciArticle/ODE_Delta/raw/2_FirstGlimpse.md

 \end{cases}
 }
 $$
-We can write it using our notation:
+We can rewrite it using our notation:
 $$

 \begin{cases}